Emergency Roofing Services ➢

 Overall, recycling roof shingles is an eco-friendly roofing practice that reduces the amount of waste that ends up in landfills.
 If your roof needs to be replaced, consider finding a contractor that will help you recycle the old shingles.

-If you are considering replacing your roof but also want to recycle your old shingles, contact the expert roofers at A. Fricker Roofing & Waterproofing in Tulsa, OK.
+If you are considering replacing your roof but also want to recycle your old shingles, contact the expert roofers at A. Fricker Roofing and Waterproofing in Tulsa, OK.
 The roofers at the company are proficient at handling any roofing task, including new roof installation, repair, or complete roof replacement

 Contact us today at (918) 402-7167!